lireincore/yii2-imgcache/README.md

 ## About

-The [lireincore/imgcache](https://github.com/lireincore/imgcache) integration for the Yii2 framework.
+The [lireincore/imgcache](https://github.com/lireincore/imgcache) integration for Yii2 framework.

 ## Install